Technical Report : ContikiMAC vs X-MAC performance analysis: Realistic topologies - RPL routing

 \subsection{Latency}

-As shown in Table~\ref{tab:metric1}, \implem{ContikiMAC} achieves the lowest average end-to-end latencies at 1.07 s. \implem{ContikiMAC} shows the least variability among the different transmissions as shown by the standard deviation.
-X-MAC protocols show higher latency variability (explained by the lack of phaselock mechanism).
-This is consistent with the results in terms of retransmissions discussed in Section~\ref{sec:results-random-topo-retx}.
+As shown in Table~\ref{tab:metric1}, \implem{ContikiMAC} achieves the lowest average end-to-end latencies at 1.07 s.
+Moreover \implem{ContikiMAC}'s latency varies less among the different transmissions as shown by the standard deviation.
+X-MAC protocols show higher latency variability.
+This is coherent with the results in terms of retransmissions discussed in Section~\ref{sec:results-random-topo-retx}.

 To further distinguish the behaviour of the different protocols, a more detailed view of the end-to-end latency is plotted in Fig.~\ref{fig:txtime}.
 For each protocol, the box extends from the 25\textsuperscript{th} to the 75\textsuperscript{th} percentiles while the middle line and the dot represents respectively the median and mean.
 The end of the whiskers represent the 10\textsuperscript{th} and 90\textsuperscript{th} percentiles.